clarus/coq-blog/posts/2019-11-04 First-class modules in coq-of-ocaml.md

       Arguments signature : clear implicits.
     End Printable.

 Since the type&nbsp;`t` is not known at this point, we model it with a type parameter&nbsp;`t`.
 Later on, when someone uses the syntax&nbsp;`with type t = ...`, we call the&nbsp;`signature` with the value for&nbsp;`t`.
-We define a synony field &nbsp;`t := t` to have a uniform way to access to the fields of the module.
+We define a synonym field &nbsp;`t := t` to have a uniform way to access to the fields of the module.
 We put the whole record into a module&nbsp;`Printable` to namespace the projections and prevent name collisions.

 We generate the following Coq code for the&nbsp;`print_on_the_terminal` function: